Keyword: Definition, issues and explanations

 What is a keyword?

-A keyword is a term or group of words used by internet users when searching on a search engine such as Google.
-It reflects the user's search intent and serves as the basis for search engine optimization (SEO).
+A keyword is a term or group of words used by Internet users when they perform a search on a search engine such as Google.
+It reflects the user's search intent and serves as the basis for natural search engine optimization (SEO).

-In the context of digital marketing, these are often specific words chosen to position content or a web page in search engine results.
+In the context of digital marketing, they are often specific words chosen to position content or a web page on search engine results.

-Why use a keyword and what is its purpose?
+Why use a keyword and what's in it for you?

-The use of keywords is central to SEO, helping search engines understand the subject of a web page and rank it in their results.
+The use of keywords is central in SEO to help search engines understand what a web page is about and rank it in their results.

-In addition, keywords enable content to be tailored to users' expectations, thereby enhancing relevance and user experience.
+Also, keywords enable content to be tailored to users' expectations, enhancing relevance and user experience.

 How does a keyword work in practice?

-The process begins with keyword research, where we identify the most relevant terms searched for by the target audience.
+The process begins with keyword research, where the most relevant terms searched for by the intended target are identified.

-These keywords are then strategically integrated into the content, title tags, descriptions, and URLs to optimize search engine rankings.
+Then, these keywords are strategically integrated into content, title tags, descriptions, and URLs to optimize search engine positioning.

-Search engine algorithms analyze the presence, relevance, and density of keywords in order to assess the quality and theme of a web page.
+Engine algorithms analyze the presence, relevance and density of keywords to judge the quality and thematic focus of a web page.

-What are the advantages and disadvantages of keywords?
+What are the advantages and disadvantages of keywording?

 Advantages: